Easy Creamy Balsamic Vinegar Dressing

 Or, in not-so-scientific terms, it holds the ingredients together.

-How To Make This Balsamic Vinaigrette Recipe
+How To Make Creamy Balsamic Vinegar Dressing

-The best balsamic vinaigrette recipe starts with letting some sugar caramelize in the vinegar.
+This recipe starts with letting some sugar caramelize in the vinegar.
 Even if I only have a few minutes, this is the order I add ingredients to the jar: first vinegar, then sugar.

 Next comes oregano and black pepper, and a pinch of salt to help neutralize the acidity.
 Add a spoon of molasses, then mix it all up.
 Once all ingredients so far are whisked or shaken together, I pour in as much extra virgin olive oil as balsamic vinegar so they are about equal parts or slightly more oil.